 SUMMARY OF APPLICATION: Applicants request an order to permit certain registered closed-end management investment companies to issue multiple classes of shares and to impose assetbased distribution fees and early withdrawal charges ("EWCs").

-APPLICANTS: Wildermuth Endowment Strategy Fund (the "Fund") and Wildermuth Advisory, LLC (the "Adviser").

-FILING DATES: The application was filed on August 13, 2015.
+APPLICANTS: ABS Long/Short Strategies Fund (the "Fund") and ABS Investment Management LLC (the "Adviser").
+FILING DATES: The application was filed on December 10, 2015 and amended April 1, 2016.

 HEARING OR NOTIFICATION OF HEARING: